OpenPublicMedia/social_auth_pbs/README.md

 a button or link anywhere on the site that points to /user/login/pbs, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/pbs link, it automatically takes user to PBS for authentication.
+When the user opens the /user/login/pbs link, it automatically takes the user to PBS for authentication.
 PBS then returns the user to Drupal site.
 If there is an existing Drupal user with the same email address provided by PBS, that user is logged in.
 Otherwise, a new Drupal user is created.

-This module also supports login via the PBS provided Facebook and Google OAuth2 flows.
-These methods are only supported by URL access (no block buttons are provided):
+This module also supports login via the PBS provided third-party OAuth2 flows.

-* **Facebook**: `social_auth_pbs.redirect_to_facebook`
-  (/user/login/pbs-facebook)

-* **Google**: `social_auth_pbs.redirect_to_google` (/user/login/pbs-google)

-It is also possible to send users through a PBS Account creation flow by supplying a URL encoded version of the PBS login route to the `next` parameter of PBS's OAuth2 account creation form page.
-E.g.
-`[url]?next=https%3A%2F%2Fexample.com%2Fuser%2Flogin%2Fpbs`.

 SUPPORT REQUESTS